moby/moby/docs/sources/reference/api/registry_api.md

 # Docker Registry API

-## 1. Brief introduction
+## Introduction

 - This is the REST API for the Docker Registry
 - It stores the images and the graph for a set of repositories
 - It does not have user accounts data
 - It has no notion of user accounts or authorization
 - It delegates authentication and authorization to the Index Auth service using tokens
 - It supports different storage backends (S3, cloud files, local FS)
 - It doesn’t have a local database
 - It will be open-sourced at some point

 We expect that there will be multiple registries out there.
 To help to grasp the context, here are some examples of registries:

 - **sponsor registry**: such a registry is provided by a third-party hosting infrastructure as a convenience for their customers and the docker community as a whole.
 Its costs are supported by the third party, but the management and operation of the registry are supported by dotCloud.
 It features read/write access, and delegates authentication and authorization to the Index.
 - **mirror registry**: such a registry is provided by a third-party hosting infrastructure but is targeted at their customers only.
 Some mechanism (unspecified to date) ensures that public images are pulled from a sponsor registry to the mirror registry, to make sure that the customers of the third-party provider can “docker pull” those images locally.
 - **vendor registry**: such a registry is provided by a software vendor, who wants to distribute docker images.
 It would be operated and managed by the vendor.
 Only users authorized by the vendor would be able to get write access.
 Some images would be public (accessible